From cute villages, to lavender, to castles, to cars, here are the best things to do in the New Forest on your weekend or day away.

 Who doesn’t love Peppa Pig hey?

-Well, me, but I felt like Peppa Pig at Paulton’s Park needed to be included on this list of the best things to do in the New Forest, as it’s one of the most popular.
+Well, me, but I felt like Peppa Pig at Paulton’s Park needed to be included on this list of the unusual things to do in the New Forest, as it’s one of the most popular.
 This family theme park has nine rides, and you can meet some of the characters too.
 There’s also a 4D cinema, water rides and a small zoo too.
-This isn’t the one for me right now, but maybe you’ll enjoy it?

 This is one of the top choices for things to do in the New Forest for kids.